kaukana0/dashboard-migration/docu/adr/adr04.md

 3, because 1 is too much work (when narrow it becomes a hamburger menu w/ totally different usability) and 2 is messing up the code.

 ## Consequences

+In retrospect: the menu doesn't lend itself to be used in an SPA - i.e. is not changeable during runtime.
+This means that implementing highlighting selected items is of not exactly justifiable effort.